Attendance at Ash Hill Academy

 Why is good attendance important?

-Evidence shows that students who attend school regularly make better progress both academically and socially: it is vital for pupils to achieve their full educational potential.
-Pupils with good attendance records benefit in the following ways:
+Good attendance at school is vital for pupils to achieve their full educational potential.
+Pupils with good attendance records benefit in the following ways: –

 • Improved performance in coursework tasks